Head and Neck Cancer Treatment

 The way a particular head and neck cancer behaves depends on the site in which it arises (the primary site).
 For example, cancers that begin in the vocal cords behave very differently than those that arise in the back of the tongue, which is only an inch or less from the vocal cords.

 The most common type of cancer in the head and neck is squamous cell carcinoma, which arises from the cells that line the inside of the nose, mouth and throat.
-Squamous cell cancer is often associated with a history of smoking, or exposure to the human papilloma virus (HPV).
-Other less common types of head and neck cancers include salivary gland tumors, lymphomas and sarcomas.
-Methods of prevention include avoidance of exposure to tobacco products and vaccination of children and young adults against HPV.
+Squamous cell cancer is often associated with a history of smoking or exposure to the human papilloma virus (HPV).
+Other less common types of head and neck cancers include salivary gland tumors, lymphomas, and sarcomas.
+Methods of prevention include avoiding exposure to alcohol and tobacco products as well as vaccinating children and young adults against HPV.

-The lymph nodes most commonly involved are located along major blood vessels underneath the sternocleidomastoid muscle on each side of the neck, particularly the internal jugular vein node at the angle of the jaw.
+The lymph nodes most commonly involved depend on the location from which the primary tumor arises.
+Most lymph nodes are located along major blood vessels underneath the sternocleidomastoid muscle on each side of the neck.
 The risk of spread to other parts of the body through the bloodstream is closely related to whether the cancer has spread to the lymph nodes in the neck, how many nodes are involved, and their location in the neck.
 The risk is higher if cancer is in lymph nodes in the lower part of the neck rather than only in those located in the upper neck.

-The diagnosis of cancer of the head and neck is often made by a dentist, oral surgeon or physician after a patient notices symptoms such as a sore in the mouth that does not heal, or a lump in the neck.
+The diagnosis of cancer of the head and neck is often made by a dentist, oral surgeon or physician after a patient notices symptoms such as a lump in the neck or a sore in the mouth that does not heal.
 Even without symptoms, the diagnosis may be made during a routine examination.

 What are my treatment options?

 In general, patients with early-stage head and neck cancers (particularly those limited to the site of origin) are treated with one modality—either radiation therapy or surgery.
-Patients who have more extensive cancers are often treated with concurrent chemotherapy and radiation therapy.
-Sometimes, depending on the clinical scenario, patients are treated with surgery followed by postoperative radiation therapy chemotherapy.
+Patients who have more advanced cancers are often treated with chemotherapy and radiation therapy given together.
+Sometimes, depending on the clinical scenario, patients are treated with surgery followed by radiation therapy and chemotherapy.

 If the plan of treatment is radiation therapy alone for the primary cancer, the neck is also treated with radiation therapy.
-In addition, a neck dissection to remove involved lymph nodes in the neck may be necessary if the amount of disease in the neck nodes is relatively extensive or if the cancer in the neck nodes has not been eliminated completely by the end of the radiation therapy course.
+In addition, surgery to remove involved lymph nodes in the neck (called a neck dissection) may be necessary if the amount of disease in the neck nodes is relatively extensive or if the cancer in the neck nodes has not been eliminated completely by the end of the radiation therapy course.

 Another treatment that might be necessary before or after radiation therapy is surgery.
 In general, if the surgical removal of the primary tumor is indicated, radiation is given afterward if necessary.
-Sometimes, however, the cancer is extensive or it is not feasible to completely remove the cancer initially.
-Radiotherapy is then given first to try to shrink the tumor, and surgery will follow radiotherapy.
+Sometimes, however, the cancer is too advanced and it is not feasible to completely remove the cancer initially.
+Radiotherapy is then given first to try to shrink the tumor, and surgery may follow radiotherapy.